During my travels, I’ve been fortunate to see and experience much that is worth sharing.

 One of the better images can be seen at right.
 From where I was standing, the layers of rock — and the shadows they cast under the midday sun — form a repeating pattern of diagonal lines.
 This geometry is common in the Rockies, due to extreme forces which shoved the plates of North America into each other millions of years ago.
 In cases like this, it makes a photo more interesting, yet I’d hardly noticed the geology when I was standing there.
 As you’ve probably gathered, I’m easily distracted by bright colors.

 To emphasize that point, I’ve posted another picture here.
 To see what lay above the waterfall I described earlier, I had to do a bit more hiking.
-Every hundred feet of elevation gain, it seemed, turned the “springtime” clock back another day, and before long, I was facing a wide snowfield that was invisible from the trail below me.
+Every hundred feet of elevation gain, it seemed, turned the “springtime” clock back another day, and before long, I was facing a wide snowfield I would never have ssen from the trail.
+Only later did I realize the snowpack was covering what remains of Clements Glacier.

-The snow made the surrounding area pleasantly cool.
+The expanse of snow and ice made the surrounding area pleasantly cool.
 But the main attraction was the icy water flowing from beneath the snowpack.
 It coursed past my feet and down the rocks in every direction, bubbling merrily on its way.

 In places, the rocks were bigger and the rivulets splashed over them in mini-cascades such as the one in this picture.
 Surrounded by wildflowers and colorful stones, I found these miniature waterfalls no less beautiful than the grander ones in the valleys far below.
 Whenever I stopped what I was doing for a moment, I felt an overwhelming sense of gratitude to be there, for it almost seemed that the water sang as it coursed down the cliffs and rocks, and the colors of the wet rocks and the bright wildflowers seemed to have been “kicked up a notch”.